 Supports into Self Employment

-A total of 266 people engaged with Southside Partnership DLR staff for SICAP supports in relation to self-employment.
-116 people progressed into self-employment in 2018.
+A total of 266 people engaged with Southside Partnership DLR staff for SICAP supports in relation to self-employment in 2018.
+116 of these people progressed into self-employment.

 Our support services to those thinking of becoming self-employed include: